 The following services are also covered:

-MHCP recognizes that for some situations it is not possible or appropriate to require C&TC providers to complete certain components of the C&TC screening as outlined in the Schedule of Age-Related Screening Standards.
-According to the Administrative Uniformity Committee (AUC) recommendations, use the billing guidelines for the situations listed in the table below when you cannot perform screening component(s) or an initial screening is not appropriate.
+For some situations it is not possible or appropriate to require C&TC providers to complete certain components of the C&TC screening as outlined in the Schedule of Age-Related Screening Standards.
+According to the Administrative Uniformity Committee (AUC) recommendations, use the billing guidelines for the situations listed in the claim guideline exceptions table when you cannot perform screening component(s) or an initial screening is not appropriate.